Dexcom’s Glucose Monitoring Device Makes Life with Diabetes Easier

 5 Source: “Innovative New Level2™ Digital Health Therapy Resulted in Better Health for People with Type 2 Diabetes: New Therapy Offered at No Additional Cost to Certain UnitedHealthcare Members in 27 States,” Business Wire, 7/13/20 All data are for fiscal year 2020 unless otherwise noted.

 The business profiled was selected based on its reported alignment with one or more U.N.
 Sustainable Development Goals.
 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any security will continue to be owned by Sands Capital Management.
 You should not assume that any investment is or will be profitable.
-GIPS® Reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.
 PT# 20210135